-PE185AE Indoor Rock Climbing Advanced 1 credit (3 lab hrs/wk) Prerequisite(s): Instructor consent
+PE185AE Indoor Rock Climbing Advanced 1 credit (3 lab hrs/wk)

 This course is designed for the advanced climber; experience is necessary.
 This class will present advanced level content, method and safety of indoor lead rock climbing.
 Students will learn to use and implement a variety of climbing equipment associated with lead climbing.
 Emphasis will be placed on the acquisition of advanced lead climbing skills and techniques necessary for indoor lead rock climbing.
-This course may be taken 9 times for credit.
-Course classification: LDC PE185AF Indoor Rock Climbing Beginning 1 credit (3 lab hrs/wk) This course is designed for the beginning climber no experience is necessary.
+This course may be taken 3 times for credit.

+PE185AF Indoor Rock Climbing Beginning 1 credit (3 lab hrs/wk)

+This course is designed for the beginning climber no experience is necessary.
 This class will present beginning level content, method and safety of indoor rock climbing.
 Emphasis will be placed on the acquisition of beginning level skills, techniques and equipment necessary for indoor rock climbing.